 When do boarders have to return to School?

-All pupils are expected to be back by 9.00pm on Sunday, for a quiet time preparing for the coming week.
-However, pupils may return by 7.45am on a Monday morning, so long as this is arranged with the Housemaster in advance.
+All pupils are expected to be back by 7.00pm on Sunday (or the last day of a holiday), for a quiet time preparing for the coming week.
+However, pupils may return by 7.45am on a Monday morning, as long as this is arranged with the Housemaster in advance.

 Do I have to bring my own duvet, pillow and bedding?